Keyboard switch characteristics

 For keyboards, DPST has the advantage of allowing the switch to continue functioning even if one pair of contacts becomes contaminated or defective.
 If one contact pair should develop chatter, this should also not pose a problem as the other pair of contacts will continue to make reliable contact.

-The only examples of DPST found to date are a Bendix-made NASA keyboard (with Clare-Pendar S84020 switches) and the Siemens SIMATIC S5 PG675 keyboard (the Cherry-made version with M8 switches — the Siemens-made keyboard has not been examined).
+Other examples with DPST switches do not appear to be wired for simple redundancy.
+These are the Bendix-made NASA keyboard (with Clare-Pendar S84020 switches) and the Siemens SIMATIC S5 PG675 keyboard (the Cherry-made version with M8 switches — the Siemens-made keyboard has not been examined).
 The Bendix keyboard has some peculiar arrangement where the terminals on one side are connected together (as you would expect for redundant wiring) but those on the other side are not connected to each other; in fact, the whole keyboard is wired in a very unconventional arrangement with lots of sub-matrices.
 The Siemens keyboard does seem to be wired for redundant sensing, although some sections seem to use a switch variant with keystroke velocity sensing instead of plain DPST, for no apparent reason (a type of M8 switch without a known part number).

-Switch series confirmed by literature or observation to offer DPST include: Cherry M7, M8 and M9; Clare/Pendar high-profile reed; Clare-Pendar S840; Datanetics DC-50; GRI KB and KBLP; MEI T-5.
+Switch series confirmed by literature or observation to offer DPST include: Cherry M5, M6, M7, M8 and M9; Clare/Pendar high-profile reed; Clare-Pendar S840; Datanetics DC-50; GRI KB and KBLP; MEI T-5.

 Switch series where DPST appears to be supported include: FR Electronics RSM and RRE RKS (“1A” in the part numbers printed on the switches, and space for a second magnet and reed capsule), Unitra Dolam M-24-112 (also with space for two magnets and reed capsules).